apabrito1/apabrito1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am interested in algebraic geometry, singularity theory, and moduli spaces.
+I am interested in algebraic geometry, specifically in birational geometry and moduli spaces.

 This is my personal academic website.